dennisbrowngerminiasi/omega-bull-data-manager/utils/smoke_tests/README.md

 This directory contains a small battery of client-side smoke tests for the NDJSON quote server.
 They verify that all public endpoints respond correctly and that common error paths return the expected codes.
+The tests also instantiate a `StockDataReader` with a hardcoded shared-memory name and a synthetic layout derived from the server's advertised tickers so that the shared-memory access path is exercised end to end.

 ## Usage